-The value of a car depends on a lot of factors, from make and model to age, condition, and mileage.
+The value of a car depends on a lot of factors, from the make and model to age, condition, and mileage.
 How quickly you want to sell and where you live can also play a big part in how much money you get for your car.

 It’s important to understand these factors as you appraise your vehicle.
 Here’s a closer look at resources you can consult as you determine how much your car is worth.

 What Is a Good Price for My Used Car?

 In 2023, the average used car price hovered around $29,000.
 Whether you’re able to sell your car for above or below that price will depend on a lot of things.
 First of all, mileage has a big impact on price.
 The more you’ve driven your car, the less it will be worth.

 A car’s condition is also important.
 Are there repairs that have to be made or parts that need replacing?
 Does the car have an accident history?
 If so, the value of the car may be negatively impacted.